salesforce-marketingcloud/MarketingCloudSDK-Android/README.md

 **ApplicationClass.java**

-The boolean parameters `ANALYTICS_ENABLED`, `CLOUD_PAGES_ENABLED`, `WAMA_ENABLED` and `LOCATION_ENABLED` enable certain functionalities of the SDK, however, they are not required for the push notifications themselves to function which will still be sent even if all are set to false.
+The boolean parameters `ANALYTICS_ENABLED`, `CLOUD_PAGES_ENABLED`, `WAMA_ENABLED`, `LOCATION_ENABLED` and `PROXIMITY_ENABLED` enable certain functionalities of the SDK, however, they are not required for the push notifications themselves to function which will still be sent even if all are set to false.

 <a name="0014"></a>
 ## Subscriber Key Implementation